ipinak/naftis/README.md

 # Introduction

 This is a crawler for naftemporiki.gr online newspaper.
+The output of this crawler is written in plain text files.
+The files are stored under directories with the format `yyyy-mm-dd` and the actual files are named using the following: `<hash>.html`.

 # Usage